Award seeks to further environmental efforts and spark the interest of tomorrow’s scientists

 Environment in the context of the UL Innovative Education Award is defined broadly, including urban, suburban and rural areas, as well as built spaces (such as buildings, workplaces, schools, campuses, etc.).
 Programs showcased through this award delve into the relationships between the environment and local communities.
 When thinking of environment, these programs look beyond habitat or species conservation; they champion engineering and design solutions to current day environmental challenges.

-“The UL Innovation Education Award matters because we have a chance to shine a spotlight on these outstanding organizations,” says Cara Gizzi, Vice President of UL Education and Outreach.
+“The UL Innovation Education Award matters because we have a chance to shine a spotlight on these outstanding organizations,” says Vice President of Education and Outreach Cara Gizzi.
 “They are innovating the way we teach our kids, the way we are engaging kids in the environment, and by supporting this work we are creating a more sustainable future.”

 As an important element of the award program, UL employees work with the award recipients by lending their expertise in areas of science, technology, engineering and math.
 By collaborating with the ULIEA winners, UL and these highly regarded organizations can elevate STEM learning, encourage citizenship and social responsibility, and work together towards identifying and solving environmental challenges.